amitk432/Resolve25/MOBILE_APP_BLUEPRINT.md

 #### **Key Features & User Workflows**

-*   **User Authentication:** Users can create an account using email/password or sign in via Google and GitHub.
+*   **User Authentication:** Users can create an account using email/password or sign in via Google and GitHub (via Auth0).
 All user data is tied to their unique account.
 *   **Main Dashboard:** This is the central hub, providing a high-level overview of the user's progress.
 It features:
     *   **Key Metric Cards:** Quick stats on overall progress, emergency fund status, completed goals, and a countdown to the end of the year.
     *   **Critical Next Steps:** A focused list of the next three uncompleted tasks from all goals.